About external components (AddIns)

 Compatibility

 All external components bundled with OPI are built for x64 and x86 (x32) on Windows and Linux.
 They are shipped in ZIP archives with four native libraries — one per platform.
-On Windows this usually works out of the box; on Linux the components assume glibc, gcc* and OpenSSL** are available.
+Both platforms have compatibility constraints tied to specific OS versions and system libraries.

 * Applies to CLI and OneScript builds ** Applies to libraries that use TLS